 At Salisbury High School we believe in the importance of providing a quality education for all our students.
 Over recent years, we have won recognition for our strong focus on student success through building positive and respectful relationships with all community members.
 The School prides itself in providing students with pathways to success, in an innovative culture.
 We are driven by success using quality teaching and leadership through whole site commitments and strong evidence-based approaches ensuring all learners have the opportunity to achieve their best.

-In 2017, 29 students achieved an A (A+, A, A-) grade in one or more Stage 2 subjects (52 A grades were awarded in total) and two students achieved Merits (perfect score).
-7 Students achieved an ATAR over 90 with two students achieving a perfect score of 99.95.
-The 2017 Senior Destination Data shows 26% of students gained direct employment from Salisbury High School, which was an improvement on the previous year of 26%.
+In 2018, 46 students achieved an A (A+, A, A-) grade in one or more Stage 2 subjects (72 A grades were awarded in total) and 6 students achieved Merits (perfect score, 11 merits in total).
+9 Students achieved an ATAR over 90 with 4 students achieving a perfect score of 99.95.
+The 2018 Senior Destination Data shows 30% of students gained direct employment from Salisbury High School, which was an improvement on the previous year of 26%.
 The number of students going to University in 2019 was 37%.
 The number of students attending TAFE was 12%, which was an improvement of 31% on the previous year.

 Our Vision - Empowered to create successful futures